maarten-pennings/SevenSegment-over-Serial/electronics2/flashing/readme.md

 The name "fuse" is misleading: by default they are 1, the programmer can clear them to 0, but the programmer can also set them back to 1.
 So they are not one-time fuses.
-Still they are tricky, because some fuse settings have wife effects.
+Still they are tricky, because some fuse settings have dangerous effects.
 For example there is a fuse that disables reset; but without reset the programmer can not connect to the fuses!

 We can also flash a bootloader (in the lower part of the flash).